jaiswalAbhishek1994/JPA/README.md

 # JPA
+It contains examples of following:
-JPA CRUD Operations and Relationships example
+1. CRUD Operations
+2. Entity Relationships Unidirectional and Bidirectional
+3. Named Query
+4. Custom query (with Native Query)
+Open employee folder and import the table structures in Database